jonlpersson/ed-latimore/site/_posts/2021-03-21-how-to-overcome-fear-7-lessons-from-boxing.md

 There is a phenomenon known as the “[excitation transfer.](https://www.alleydog.com/glossary/definition.php?term=Excitation-Transfer+Theory#:~:text=The%20excitation%2Dtransfer%20theory%20purports,cognitively%20interpreted%20as%20different%20emotions.){: target="_blank" rel="noopener noreferrer"}” It works like this:

 Fear causes an increase in heart rate, blood pressure, and respiration.
 While these feelings are the markedly unpleasant products of fear, these feelings persist even after you’ve dealt with your fear.
-However, the moment you overcome whatever you’re fearful of, you likely experience pleasant feelings of triumph and victory.
+However, when you overcome whatever you’re fearful of, you likely experience pleasant feelings of triumph and victory.

 Now, instead of focusing on the fear and anxiety, you felt before and/or during the encounter, you mainly focus on and remember the satisfaction and growth.